rlivingsus/misc/AllBooks.md

 - Kahn, David: The Codebreakers
 - Kahneman, Daniel: Thinking, Fast, and SLow
 - Kai, Christopher: Big Game Hunting
 - Kaku, Michio: Physics of the Future; Hyperspace; The God Equation: The Quest for a Theory of Everything
+- Kaplan, Fred: Dark Territory
 - Kaplan, Robert: The Revenge of Geography
 - Karl, Jonathan: Tired of Winning
 - Karunatilaka, Shehan: The Seven Moons of Maali Almeida